SUKOHI/Kuku/README.md

 Kuku
 ====

-A PHP package mainly developed for Laravel to generate HTML tag that has raw text.
+A PHP package mainly developed for Laravel to generate HTML tags that have raw text.

 Installation&setting for Laravel
 ====